openimis/openimis_docs/web_app_vb_user_manual.rst

   B. ``INFORMATION BAR``

-  Throughout the application, an information bar at the bottom of each page will have a different background colour to that of online openIMIS and on the its right end, there will be shown heath facility code and health facility name / Scheme Office ID submitted (:ref:`image253`), (:ref:`image254`).
+  Throughout the application, an information bar at the bottom of each page will have a different background colour to that of online openIMIS and on the its right end, there will be shown heath facility code and health facility name / Scheme Office ID submitted (:ref:`Image 253<image253>`), (:ref:`Image 254<image254>`).

   .. _image253:
   .. figure:: /img/user_manual/image220.png